Concentration bounds on response-based vector embeddings of black-box generative models: Introduction

 \section{Introduction}

-Generative models in artificial intelligence have found ubiquitous use in natural language processing \citep{devlin2019bert,brown2020language,sanh2021multitask}, code generation \citep{zhang2023planning} and text-to-image generation \citep{crowson2022vqgan}.
+Generative models in artificial intelligence have found ubiquitous use in natural language processing \citep{devlin-etal-2019-bert,NEURIPS2020_1457c0d6,sanh2022multitaskpromptedtrainingenables}, code generation \citep{zhang2023planning} and text-to-image generation \citep{crowson2022vqgan}.
 Large langugae models in particular have the potential to revolutionize human-computer interaction \citep{bubeck2023sparks}.
 With the increase in use of generative models in different spheres of life, there has been a surge in demand for theoretically sound tools which can perform statistical analysis and inference tasks on a collection of black-box generative models. \cite{moniri2024evaluating} proposes a novel method for evaluating the performances of a class of interacting language models.
 For the purpose of providing performance guarantees and unsupervised learning to investigate differences in model behaviour, various works \citep{faggioli2023perspectives,duderstadt2023comparing} explore and demonstrate the potential of response-based vector embeddings of generative models for subsequent inference tasks.
-In particular, \cite{helm2024tracking} discusses a novel technique for finding a vector representation for every generative model in a given collection of generative models, based on their responses to a set of queries. \cite{acharyya2024consistent} investigates the sufficient conditions under which the population-level vector representations for a class of generative models can be estimated consistently from their responses to a set of user-given queries, and \cite{helm2024embedding} investigates the consistency of the sample vector representations for subsequent inference tasks.
+In particular, \cite{helm2024tracking} discusses a novel technique for obtaining a vector representation for every generative model in a given collection of generative models, based on their responses to a set of queries, which can be used for further downstream inference tasks on the collection of generative models. \cite{acharyya2024consistent} investigates the sufficient conditions under which the population-level vector representations for a class of generative models can be estimated consistently from their responses to a set of user-given queries, and \cite{helm2024embedding} investigates the consistency of the sample vector representations for subsequent inference tasks.